SimVascular/svFSI/README.md

 ## Introduction

-`svFSI` is a  multi-physics finite element solver designed for computational modeling of whole heart dynamics.
-It is capable of blood flow modeling, large-deformation fluid-structure interaction and electrophysiology modeling. `svFSI` can be used as part of the [SimVascular](https://simvascular.github.io) software or can be used a stand-alone solver.
+`svFSI` is a  multi-physics finite element solver designed for computational modeling of the cardiovascular system.
+Some of the unique capabilities of `svFSI` include modeling cardiac electro-physiology, biological tissue mechanics, blood flow, and large deformation fluid-structure interaction (FSI). `svFSI` also offers a wide choice of boundary conditions for performing patient-specific modeling of cardiovascular biomechanics.
+The code is parallelized using message-passing-interface (MPI) and offers multiple options to choose a linear solver and preconditioner. `svFSI` can be used as part of the [SimVascular](https://simvascular.github.io) software or can be used a stand-alone solver.
+The solver is released under the MIT License open source initiative.

 ## Dependence